carltongibson/django-filter/README.rst

 Please see:

-* `Status of supported Python branches <https://devguide.python.org/#status-of-python-branches>`_
+* `Status of supported Python versions <https://devguide.python.org/versions/#supported-versions>`_
-* `List of supported Django versions <https://www.djangoproject.com/download/#support-versions>`_
+* `List of supported Django versions <https://www.djangoproject.com/download/#supported-versions>`_

 Support for Python and Django versions will be dropped when they reach end-of-life.
-Support for Python versions will dropped when they reach end-of-life, even when still supported by a current version of Django.
+Support for Python versions will be dropped when they reach end-of-life, even when still supported by a current version of Django.

 Other breaking changes are rare.
 Where required, every effort will be made to